instagibbs/bolts/XX-eltoo-transactions.md

 Peers agree on a `dust_limit_satoshis` below which outputs should not be produced; these outputs that are not produced are termed "trimmed".
-A trimmed output is considered too small to be worth creating and is instead added to the commitment transaction fee.
+A trimmed output is considered too small to be worth creating and is instead added to the settlement transaction fee.

 #### Requirements